Antisense therapy: Half-life and stability

 ASO-based drugs employ highly modified, single-stranded chains of synthetic nucleic acids that achieve wide tissue distribution with very long half-lives.
 For instance, many ASO-based drugs contain phosphorothioate substitutions and 2' sugar modifications to inhibit nuclease degradation enabling vehicle-free delivery to cells.

 In vivo delivery

 Phosphorothioate ASOs can be delivered to cells without the need of a delivery vehicle.
 ASOs do not penetrate the blood brain barrier when delivered systemically but they can distribute across the neuraxis if injected in the cerebrospinal fluid typically by intrathecal administration.
 Newer formulations using conjugated ligands greatly enhances delivery efficiency and cell-type specific targeting.

 Approved therapies

 Amyotrophic lateral sclerosis

 Tofersen (marketed as Qalsody) was approved by the FDA for the treatment of SOD1- associated amyotrophic lateral sclerosis (ALS) in 2023.
 It was developed by Biogen under a licensing agreement with Ionis Pharmaceuticals.
-In trials the drug was found to lower levels of an ALS biomarker, neurofilament light change, and in long-term trial extensions to slow disease.
+In trials the drug was found to lower levels of an ALS biomarker, neurofilament light chain, and in long-term trial extensions to slow disease.
 Under the terms of the FDA's accelerated approval program, a confirmatory study will be conducted in presymptomatic gene carriers to provide additional evidence.